ECMGIU/InternalWebsite/README.md

 ![Trade Ingestion Flowchart](diagrams/build/trade_ingestion.png)

+***Note:** I'm using Google Cloud icons, but we'll be accessing all of these tools through Firebase.
+Same goes for later diagrams.*

 #### 4.1.2.
 Reports
 When an analyst has a new report, we need to collect both the PDF itself and metadata surrounding it: Ticker, Analyst, etc. In it's simplest form, this would require two sequential API calls, one to Cloud Storage with the file, and then one to the Reports Collection with the Metadata, including the URL of the file download.